atomone-hub/atom.one/FAQ.md

 ## 5. Does AtomOne have a Foundation?

 No, AtomOne does not have a foundation or any controlling entity.
-As a community-owned and community-driven project, AtomOne operates under a DAO structure defined in its Constitution This structure emphasizes true community governance by ensuring that all decisions—including funds management and resource allocation — are made collectively, rather than being controlled by a centralized entity.
+As a community-owned and community-driven project, AtomOne operates under a DAO structure defined in its Constitution.
+This structure emphasizes true community governance by ensuring that all decisions—including funds management and resource allocation — are made collectively, rather than being controlled by a centralized entity.

 ## 6. When did AtomOne launch?